Paraovarian cysts grow near your ovaries. These are sometimes mistaken for ovarian cysts, but they often don’t cause symptoms.

 Torsion.
 Paraovarian cysts are held in place by special tissues called stalks.
 Sometimes the cyst can twist on a stalk.
 This is called torsion.
 It can cause serious side effects like:

 - Pain radiating into your lower back

 Torsions are a medical emergency.
 The cyst’s twisting causes your fallopian tube to twist as well.
 This can cause blood loss in the area.
-That may cause permanent damage to your fallopian tubes.
+That may cause permanent damage to your fallopian tubes and ovaries.

 Paraovarian cyst torsions are more likely to happen during pregnancy.
 This is probably because of the fast growth that happens.